a a a

 Explanation of article 2

-The provisions subject to this article include those in the Audiovisual Media Services Directive, which provide that advertising must not offend human dignity and that advertising may not contain or promote any type of discrimination on the basis of gender, race or ethnic descent, nationality, religion or philosophy, handicap, age or sexual orientation.
+The provisions subject to this Article include those in the Audiovisual Media Services Directive, which provide that advertising must not offend human dignity and that advertising may not contain or promote any type of discrimination on the basis of gender, race or ethnic descent, nationality, religion or philosophy, handicap, age or sexual orientation.
+The provisions of the mentioned Directive stating that advertising must not encourage behavior that is harmful to health or safety, or highly harmful to the environment, also fall under this Article.

 With the criteria “good taste and decency”, an assessment must be made based on current social views as to whether the communication exceeds permissible limits, also in light of the manner in which it is published and its effect on the public as a result.
 A communication published in such a way that the public cannot avoid being confronted with it will be deemed to exceed permissible limits earlier than communications published in other ways.
 The frequency at which the communication is seen and the situation of the communication must also be weighed.